yassineMrabet/GasChrom_toolbox/README.md

-# MassSpectraPub
+# Gas chromatography toolbox

-Presenting the results of mass spectrometry in publication-quality documents using python.
+Tools for processing and indentification of Gas Chromatography (GC) results including the genration of publication-quality documents using python.

 ## Structure